royyandzakiy/multisensor-station/README.md

 - Create system that enables multiple sensors, hardware wise, these sensors are not yet fixed so make it so that we can swap in new sensors every now and then
 - One sensor should never be a single point of failure, if one fails, the others should keep working reliably anytime; for debugging, make it easy to identify which sensor is problematic
 - Most valuable thing is the sensor data, make sure the sensor data never unintentionally goes missing
-- Capture most important parts using a Stateful and StateEventLogger to later help with debugging
+- Capture most important parts using a Stateful and EventLogger to later help with debugging
 - Connectivty is by WiFi, it should be always active, but always mitigate if there are failures.
 If so, keep data (with each correct timestamps) for around X time, then flush aka retransmit the unsent data
 - System is monitorable and updatable (OTA) through fleet management cloud service
 - Create system with proper testing suites.
 Design such that it has good seperation of concerns and implement native C++20 code as much as possible